Hypothec: Hypothecation and rehypothecation

-In consumer and business finance

-Hypothecation is a common feature of consumer contracts involving mortgages the debtor legally owns the house, but until the mortgage is paid off, the creditor has the right to take ownership (and possibly also possession) but only if the debtor fails to keep up with repayments.

-If a consumer takes out an additional loan secured against the value of his mortgage (known colloquially as a “second mortgage”, for up to approximately the current value of the house minus outstanding repayments) the consumer is then hypothecating the mortgage itself – the creditor can still seize the house but in this case the creditor then becomes responsible for the outstanding mortgage debt.
+If a consumer takes out an additional loan secured against the value of his hypothec (known colloquially as a "second hypothec", for up to approximately the current value of the house minus outstanding repayments) the consumer is then hypothecating the hypothec itself – the creditor can still seize the house but in this case the creditor then becomes responsible for the outstanding hypothecary debt.
 Sometimes consumer goods and business equipment can be bought on credit agreements involving hypothecation – the goods are legally owned by the borrower, but once again the creditor can seize them if required.